Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 46. She Comes First by Ian Kerner

 Sex is one of the most fundamental parts of human existence.
 Unfortunately, as men, we were never taught how to be good at it.
 We recieved our sex education from overly aggressive porn flicks and going into adulthood, most of us have some pretty screwed up beliefs about what women want in the bedroom.
 She Comes First fills in the gaps that our highschool sex ed left and teaches men how to become the lover that women truly desire.
-If you want to learn how to please your woman and have mind blowing sexual relationships, then this is the book for you.
+This is one of those books that every man should read before his first sexual experience…but since that ship has already sailed for most of you reading this, it’s a book you should read before your next sexual experience (yes, it’s that important).

 47. Models by Mark Manson